Crochet Baby Lovey: 12 Ideas + a Free Bunny Lovey Pattern

 7. Owl Lovey

-Wise little owls are perfect for a woodland-themed nursery.
+Wise little owls suit a woodland-themed nursery.
 The round head features large eyes made with contrasting color circles (white outer, colored iris, black pupil).
 Small ear tufts, tiny wings, and a small beak complete the look.
 Use earthy tones like brown, cream, and mossy green, or go bold with bright colors.
 The blanket can feature a simple shell stitch border using shell stitch patterns for added visual interest.

 8. Giraffe Lovey